 After applying to the surface area, leave the bleach for a dwell time of approximately 10 to 20 minutes to kill germs.
 After this time, you should rinse over the surface with water.

 Steam is an effective way to kill Norovirus as long as you use it as directed.

 How to kill Norovirus in laundry.

-To sanitize towels, bedding, and contaminated clothing, laundry should be washed at a temperature of no less than 60 degrees or hotter if possible.
+To sanitize towels, bedding, and contaminated clothing, you should wash laundry at no less than 60 degrees or hotter if possible.
 Choose the longest and hottest setting you can.

-Laundry should then be dried thoroughly in a tumble drier on the hottest setting possible and dried.
+You should then dry laundry thoroughly in a tumble drier on the hottest setting possible and dried.

 Take care not to overload the washing machine.

 There are bleach laundry pods you can add to the wash if you prefer; however, in the past, I have just added a capful of bleach to the drum to kill any germs (but do this at your own risk!)